mfs409/transmem/algs/README.md

 needed for x86/linux, and there is now a Makefile that produces 32-bit and 64-bit versions of the library without requiring a full gcc source tree / build tree.

+### libitm_tsx

+This folder has a libitm implementation that only supports Intel TSX or serial mode with no undo logs.
+It can't handle transaction_cancel, but it is streamlined.
+It also has support for oncommit handlers, so that HTM can be used with tmcondvars.